siddharth-nair-2/odin-recipes/README.md

 # odin-recipes

-This is a website test sample

-Hello World!
+This is my first website.
+It has a basic homepage and two different recipes with images on each page.